commercelayer/commercelayer-js-auth/README.md

    console.log('Expiration date: ', token.expires)
    ```

-## Sales channel (password)
+### Sales channel (password)

-Sales channel applications can use the [password](https://docs.commercelayer.io/api/authentication/password) grant type to exchange a customer credentials for an access token (i.e. to get a "logged" access token).
+Sales channel applications can use the [password](https://docs.commercelayer.io/api/authentication/password) grant type to exchange a customer credentials for an access token (i.e., to get a "logged" access token).

-### Steps
+#### Steps

 1. Create a **sales channel** application on Commerce Layer and take note of your API credentials (base endpoint, client ID, and the ID of the market you want to put in scope)